davewsmith/toydeploy/NOTES.md

 ## To Do

+ * Fix vars problems introduced by dynamic inventory
+ * Decide on what to do with `terraform.tfstate`.
+Maybe stash it on S3?
  * Redo venv and dependency installation per https://docs.python.org/3/installing/index.html
- * Using Ansible's `amazon.aws` collection to build a dynamic inventory
  * Refactor main.yml into Roles.
  * Add background tasks (Rq?)
  * Sort out how to go into "maintenance" mode while migrations are running